ucb-152/lab6/README.md

 ## Directed Portion (30%)
 For the Directed portion, you are tasked with developing an `ffnn` (Feedforward Neural Network) kernel on Tranium.
-The goal of this task is to familiarize yourself with the Tranium and NeuronCore architecture, and how to program them using AWS's Neuron Kernel Interface or NKI, which you will learn more about soon.
+The goal of this task is to familiarize yourself with the Tranium and NeuronCore architecture, and learn how to program them using AWS's Neuron Kernel Interface or NKI, which you will learn more about soon.

 ### Overview of Feedforward Neural Networks